-First, UIM stand for uninsured or underinsured motorist coverage.
-UM/UIM is an add-on to your car insurance plan.
+First, UIM stands for underinsured motorist coverage while UM stands for uninsured.
+UM/UIM are add-ons to your car insurance plan that usually don’t cost more than an additional $40/yr onto your policy.
 This add-on is something that is offered to allow you the peace of mind if you get into an accident with someone who does not have car insurance.
-As an example, if you are t-boned by a driver who either does not have insurance or has the minimum required for your state, this UM/UIM will work wonders for you.
+As an example, if you are t-boned by a driver who either does not have insurance or has the minimum required for your state and the damage done to you and your vehicle is more than the minimum, this UM/UIM will work wonders for you.

 This is something that your insurance company offer in order to protect you in case of any injuries.
-An uninsured driver is someone who does not have insurance coverage at the time of your accident.
+An uninsured driver is someone who does not have insurance coverage at the time of your accident; even though the state of California requires every licensed driver to carry insurance.
 Hit and run accidents also counts in UIM claims.

 Underinsured motorist coverage is protection for you as it relates to being in an accident with someone whose coverage limits are too low.
 Meaning, you will n0t be able to recover all of your damages.
 This is where your insurance steps in.
 They will help pay for any additional damages that are not covered by the underinsured motorist.
-Some state requirements are not that much.
-For instance, California only requires drivers to carry $15,000 per person and $30,000 per incident of bodily injury.
+Some state requirements are quite low, for instance, California only requires drivers to carry $15,000 per person and $30,000 per incident of bodily injury.

 With that being said, if you get into an accident with someone who only has minimal coverage, your UIM will make up the difference.

 For more information, see the DMV website on UIM/UM.

 UM for Bodily Injuries